 Secure Access to Production Environment

-One of the cheapest yet often overlooked aspects in cyber security is the importance of segregation at environment, network and user levels.
-Especially in the retail sector, we have noticed significant lack of environment segregation as businesses try to push updates often and require flat access to production environment from their corporate workplaces.
+One of the cheapest yet often overlooked aspects in cybersecurity is the importance of segregation at the environment, network and user levels.
+Especially in the retail sector, we have noticed a significant lack of environment segregation as businesses try to push updates often and require flat access to the production environment from their corporate workplaces.
 Additionally, we have noticed the use of flat network topology across corporate and production assets.
-This is a critical flaw in the network design as business-critical online retail infrastructure is in same space as corporate environment.
+This is a critical flaw in the network design as business-critical online retail infrastructure is in the same space as the corporate environment.
 The reader doesn’t require a list of attack vectors to think around here.
-Similarly, even if environments are separated due to hybrid models, or website hosted at service provider, users in teams such as development, database administration, IT support still enjoy unfiltered access both ways.
-In the scenarios where internal systems are vulnerable, this relaxed access between environments acts as a bridge to help a threat actor gain access into production environment.
-Similarly, user level segregation between different roles is essential.
-This includes user accounts for an IT admin for corporate work and privileged access account.
+Similarly, even if environments are separated due to hybrid models, or website hosted at the service provider, users in teams such as development, database administration, IT support still enjoy unfiltered access both ways.
+In the scenarios where internal systems are vulnerable, this relaxed access between environments acts as a bridge to help a threat actor gain access into a production environment.
+Similarly, user-level segregation between different roles is essential.
+This includes user accounts for an IT admin for corporate work and privileged access accounts.

 Cyber Essentials for Compliance